HMS Alarm (1758): Off America

 On 9 March 1783, Alarm was involved in one of the last naval battles of the American Revolutionary War, when Alarm, Sibyl, and the sloop of war Tobago intercepted two American vessels, the frigate USS Alliance and the transport Duc de Lauzun.
 The American ships were transporting bullion to the Continental forces and both sides were unaware that peace had been ratified over a month before.
 After a short battle between Sibyl and Alliance, the Americans escaped.
 Alarm did not herself actively participate in the engagement.

 French Revolutionary Wars

+On 5 May 1795, off Puerto Rico, Alarm sank the corvette Liberté, of sixteen 4-pounder guns.

 On 23 November 1796 Alarm, under the command of Captain Fellowes, was cruising off Grenada when she encountered the Spanish corvette Galgo and captured her.
 Galgo, of 18 guns and 124 men, was under the command of Don Barber.
 She was sailing from Porto Rico to Trinidada and was carrying 80,335 dollars and provisions for the government at Trinidada.
 Alarm took Galgo into Grenada.

 In 1796, Alarm had violated Trinidad's neutrality, so contributing to Spain's declaration of war on the side of Revolutionary France.
 In February 1797 Alarm was among the vessels of the British flotilla that captured Trinidad.